gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ##### Implementation

 The current approach of synchronizing individual projects will be replaced with one `SynchronizeWorkspaceJob`.
-This job will make use of a new `CompositeModelRepository` which queries the composite returned by the `ToolingClient`.
-Buildship will announce the addition and removal of root projects to the `CompositeModelRepository`
+This job will make use of the new `CompositeModelRepository` to query for the `EclipseWorkspace` model.
+If the set of Projects contained in the workspace change, the `ToolingClient` will rebuild the `GradleComposite` from scratch.

-Buildship will need to react to name changes by renaming projects.
-One limitation is that Eclipse requires projects that are physically contained in the workspace location to have the same name as their folder.
-Buildship cannot rename such projects and should warn the user if synchronization becomes impossible due to this problem.
-Another important corner case is swapping the names of two projects (A->B, B->A).
-This might be solved by assigning temporary names to all projects before the synchronization.
+The project synchronization methods will be changed to take an additional `EclipseWorkspace` argument.
+This especially affects the `ClasspathUpdater`, because to support the upcoming substitution story, it now needs to search for project dependencies across the whole workspace.

 ##### Test cases

 - adding two projects to the workspace -> both are part of the composite afterwards
 - removing a project from the workspace -> no longer contained in the composite
-- renaming a project in Gradle (e.g. in `settings.gradle`) -> the project is renamed in Eclipse
 - refreshing/adding/removing a project -> all other projects are refreshed as well
-- trying to rename a project that is physically contained in the workspace location -> inform the user that this is not possible.
-- swapping the names of two projects in Gradle -> the corresponding Eclipse projects swap names

-##### Open issues

-- The API as defined in earlier stories does not allow for removing projects.
-In those cases would be simply rebuild the whole composite from scratch?
-- Should we allow for renaming projects in this story?
-Maybe we can push this functionality into a new story as we'll also have to change the underlying model.

 ### Story - `EclipseWorkspace` model for a composite does not include duplicate eclipse project names